 What impressed me the most, and where many fails, are the controls.
 Utilizing a dual thumb-stick approach, you move forward and back with the left stick, as well as strafe left to right.
 Whereas direction is controlled by the right-hand stick, which in this case is presented as a slider.
 Interestingly the developer has opted to lock direction to left to right and not allow looking up and down.
 So it’s more like the classic Wolfenstein in this regard.
 It doesn’t affect gameplay, as you can tap enemies to lock on, which negates the need to have the look function.
 This I think works well for the game and removes the possibility of clunky FPS controls which the iPhone and iPod Touch still seem to struggle with.

 Low poly models and some clunky character animation hinder an otherwise good-looking game.
 It successfully creates a spooky, claustrophobic feel through solid texture work and, more importantly, splashings of blood.
 The menu system works well, as does the touch-based inventory, and in-game map overlay.

 Five missions may sound short, but infect each mission contains 2 levels, which can take 20-30 minutes to complete.
 Once the game is over though there is little to no reason to return to it, so this is very much a one play game.
-You can purchase and add-on pack for $0.99 (purchased in game) which offers you extras such as new weapons (including a chainsaw), super power, added Pandorum effects, a new suit and the pointless Big Heads options.
-But these are more to help you cheat on your first play through than add to the experience a second time round.
+You can purchase an add-on pack for $0.99 (purchased in the game) which offers you extras such as new weapons (including a chainsaw), superpower, added Pandorum effects, a new suit, and the pointless Big Heads options.
+But these are more to help you cheat on your first playthrough than add to the experience second time around.